TeranGit/car-detection/README.md

 - License: Contains the license information for the project.
 - README.md: This file, providing an overview and details of the project.
 - data/
-    - Cars_On_Highway.mp4: Sample video file for detection.
     - Video1.avi: Another sample video file.
     - video2.avi: Additional sample video file.
+    - video3.mp4: Sample video file for detection.
 - cars.xml: Haarcascade file for car detection.
 - main.py: The main Python script to run the car detection system.
 - requirements.txt: File listing the dependencies required to run the project.
-- .gitignore: File specifying which files and directories to ignore in the Git repository.

 ### Installation and Usage
 1.- Clone the repository to your local machine.